peter-avg/peter-avg.github.io/index.md

 ## Publications

+This study focuses on the field of Explainable Artificial Intelligence (XAI) and its application in the development of machine learning models for dementia detection through speech analysis.
+The research was conducted as part of the COMFORTAGE project, which aims to develop tools for monitoring and diagnosing dementia patients.
 - [AI Applications for the Betterment of Quality of Life in Dementia Patients](https://dspace.lib.ntua.gr/xmlui/handle/123456789/61054?show=full)

 ## Contact

 - Email: peteravgerinos@gmail.com
 - Github: [@peter-avg](https://github.com/peter-avg)